martinibiscotti/summitcables/olivia.md

 # SE Olivia++

-<h2 align="center"><strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSfGhsrhJo-Ju0uSHrAts8nUwHzG4UgaQtzNuGKaQMw1Kzc6Dg/closedform">Summitcables x Olivia++ Order Form</a></strong></h3>
+<h2 align="center"><strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSfGhsrhJo-Ju0uSHrAts8nUwHzG4UgaQtzNuGKaQMw1Kzc6Dg/closedform">Summitcables x Olivia++ Order Form</a></strong></h2>

-Hello, welcome to our partnership, we are teaming up with Olivia to bring you specialty GMK Olivia++ cables.
+Hihihi, welcome to our partnership, we are teaming up with Olivia to bring you specialty GMK Olivia++ cables.
 I hope you enjoy this group buy. :)

 These are [SE Cables](https://summitcables.com/#detachable), meaning they are deadlocked into a detachable design.